videntity/django-fhir/README.md

 django-fhir
 ===========

 This software is in the very begining phases now.
 It is not ready for prime time at all.
-That said, here ishow to install it.
+That said, here is how to install it.

 (working on compatibility with MongoDb and a pluggable backend eg. to use back-end HAPI-FHIR Server via API calls)